Mulhollandrl/Mulhollandrl/README.md

 ### 🧑 Who am I?

-I am about to graduate college in May of 2024 with a Bachelor's Degree in Computer Science!
-I have learned a lot throughout earning this degree, and working the entire time.
+I graduated college in May of 2024 with a Bachelor's Degree in Computer Science!
+I learned a lot throughout earning this degree, and working the entire time.
 I have also participated in Speech and Debate at Utah State University, winning many awards.
+After graduating, I started a job as a Junior Software Developer working for a contractor for the Federal Government.
 All of these have given me skills in Critical Thinking, Problem Solving, Quick and Solid Resolutions, Eloquent Writing, and many more.

 On top of this, I have gained many software specific skills including:
 <hr>